ETC-A/etca-spec/extensions/full-immediates/README.md

 | 10 | 4 |
 | 11 | 4 |

-An 8-byte literal immediate cannot be encoded by this extension.
-However, any encoding which "modifies the meaning of `iS`" will affect the `iS` immediate defined here.

-If the [register expansion](../expanded-registers/README.md) extension is available, then the `REX.Q` prefix can be used with instructions from this extension.
+If the [register expansion](../expanded-registers/README.md) extension is available, then `REX.Q` can be used with instructions from this extension.
 It has an effect only if both of the following conditions are met:
   - The instruction is an `iS` mode
   - The instruction's Operand Size attribute is `quad` Then the immediate is an 8-byte literal value instead of a 4-byte literal value.

-In other cases, `REX.Q` remains reserved.
+Sign extension of the immediate follows the same rules as used for 5 bit immediates

 The added instructions can be seen in the complete Advanced Operand Extensions table, which encompasses the FI, MO1, and MO2 extensions.
 They are under `Mode=01`, `ABM.regB = 01x`.
 ![AOE Table](../etca_aoe_table.png)